 |10.||Fujifilm X-A3||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |14.||Leica M10||Y||- / -||-||-||-||-||Y||-||-|

 It is notable that the X-T2 offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the M Typ 262) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The M Typ 262 was replaced by the Leica M10, while the X-T2 was followed by the Fujifilm X-T3 .
 Further information on the features and operation of the X-T2 and M Typ 262 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T2 and the Leica M Typ 262?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-T2:

 - Broader imaging potential: Can record not only still images but also 4K/30p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.